MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/power-bi-collab-track.md

    * **Auto-refresh** - Enable the setting
    * **Meeting exclusions** - Select the preferred rule for your tenant

-   > [!Important]
+   >[!Important]
-   > If you try to delete a predefined metric, you'll see a warning that the deletion might disable portions of the Power BI dashboard and reduce query results.
+   >If you try to delete a predefined metric, you'll see a warning that the deletion might disable portions of the Power BI dashboard and reduce query results.
 In turn, this can limit your ability to visualize collaboration patterns.
 Depending on the metric you delete, you might disable a single Power BI chart, several charts, or all the charts.
 Select **Cancel** to retain the metric.

 4. In **Select filters**, select **Active only** for **Which measured employees do you want to include?** Optionally, you can further filter the employees in scope for the dashboard.
 For more details about filter and metric options, see [Create a Person Query](./person-queries.md).
 5. In **Organizational data**, keep the preselected **Organization** and **LevelDesignation** attributes that the dashboard requires.
 You can then select any additional attributes (columns) that you want to include in the reports.

-   > [!Important]
+   >[!Important]
-   > If you remove the required, preselected Organizational data attributes, you might disable one or more Power BI charts.
+   >If you remove the required, preselected Organizational data attributes, you might disable one or more Power BI charts.

 6. Select **Run** to run the query, which can take a few minutes to complete.
-7. In **Queries** > **Results**, after both queries successfully run, select the **Download** icon for the **Ways of working tracker** query results, select **PBI template**, and then select **OK** to download the template.
+7. In **Query designer** > **Results**, after both queries successfully run, select the **Download** icon for the **Ways of working tracker** query results, select **PBI template**, and then select **OK** to download the template.

     ![Download the Power BI Ways of working tracker template](../Images/WpA/Tutorials/pbi-download-tracker.png)